How to Go Gluten Free

 Gluten-free diets are all the rage these days.
-There are many reasons why people may choose to go gluten-free – from reduction of uncomfortable digestive issues to simply seeing it as a way to get healthier and lose weight.
+There are many reasons why people may choose to go gluten free – from a reduction of uncomfortable digestive issues to simply seeing it as a way to get healthier and lose weight.
 But, as with any eating plan, it’s very easy to make mistakes when following a gluten-free diet.
 These mistakes can end up rendering the diet useless.
-So, in this article, we are going to look at 4 mistakes that you are making with your gluten-free diet and how best to avoid making those mistakes.
+So, in this article, we are going to look at four mistakes that you are making with your gluten-free diet and how best to avoid making those mistakes.

-1) Assuming that just because something is gluten-free, that it is also
+1) Assuming that just because something is gluten free, it is also healthy

 The way to avoid this is to simply realize that a gluten-free diet is just like every other diet.
 You need to count calories and you need to watch what you eat.
 Do not get into the habit of eating things just because they are labeled as “glutenfree.”
 If you plan on trying to lose weight while following a gluten-free diet, then you should also be using some sort of aid to help you keep track of things like calories and fat.